The Mark of the Skunk

-The Mark of the Skunk (Spanish: La marca del zorrillo) is a 1950 Mexican comedy adventure film directed by Gilberto Martínez Solares and starring Germán Valdés, Silvia Pinal and the Julian Sisters.
+The Mark of the Skunk (Spanish: La marca del zorrillo) is a 1950 Mexican comedy adventure film written and directed by Gilberto Martínez Solares and starring Germán Valdés "Tin-Tan", Silvia Pinal and the Julian Sisters.
 It is a parody of The Mark of Zorro.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director Manuel Fontanals.

 Synopsis

 In California in the 1840, a foppish young aristocrat becomes a fighter for justice against the corrupt governor after a potion given him by a witch makes his temporarily invincible.